 I started to get interested in atomic design and design system while working on the last version.

-Before deep diving into the creation of this design system, I made an inventory of all the existing stuff, all the different pages, components, calendars, blocks, forms...
+I first made an inventory of all the existing stuff, all the different pages, components, calendars, blocks, forms, etc.

-Then, I tried to group them by function, to see what could be merged, what could be removed or simplified and I started to design components.
+Then, I tried to group them by function, to see what could be merged, what could be removed or simplified and then started to design components.

-Thanks to zeroheight, I was able to format this whole design system and wrote what each component was supposed to do, its usage, when to use it or not, the directives...
+Thanks to zeroheight, I was able to format the whole design system and wrote what each component was supposed to do, its usage, when to use it or not.

 Rethink the employee mobile app